-- 1) Career and technical education (CTE) programs will be carried out to strengthen the academic and career and technical skills of students, by strengthening the academic and career and technical education components of programs through the integration of academics with career and technical education programs through a coherent sequence of courses, such as career and technical programs of study. - 2) CTE activities will meet state and local adjusted levels of performance. - 3) Applicant will: - Offer the appropriate courses of not less than one of the career and technical programs of study. - Improve the academic and technical skills of students participating in CTE programs through integration. - Provide students with strong experience in, and understanding of, all aspects of an industry. - Ensure that students who participate in CTE programs are taught to the same coherent and rigorous content aligned with challenging academic standards as are taught to all other students. - Encourage CTE students at the secondary level to enroll in rigorous and challenging courses in core academic subjects. - 4) Comprehensive professional development (including initial teacher preparation) for CTE, academic, guidance and administrative personnel will be provided that promotes the integration of coherent and rigorous content aligned with challenging academic standards and relevant CTE (including curriculum development). - 5) A wide variety of stakeholders will be involved throughout the process in the development, implementation, and evaluation of CTE programs, and how such individuals and entities are informed about, and assisted in understanding the requirements of Perkins, including CTE programs of study. - 6) Assurances will be provided that programs are of such size, scope and quality to bring about improvement in the quality of CTE within their regions. - 7) Milestones will be measured to evaluate and continuously improve performance. - 8) Applicant will review CTE programs to identify and adopt strategies to overcome barriers that result in lower access or success for special populations, will provide programs that enable special populations to meet local performance levels, and will provide activities to prepare special populations for high-skill, high- wage or high-demand occupations that will lead to self-sufficiency.
+- 1) Career and technical education (CTE) programs will be carried out to strengthen the academic and career and technical skills of students, by strengthening the academic and career and technical education components of programs through the integration of academics with career and technical education programs through a coherent sequence of courses, such as career and technical programs of study. - 2) CTE activities will meet state and local adjusted levels of performance. - 3) Applicant will: - Offer the appropriate courses of not less than one of the career and technical programs of study. - Improve the academic and technical skills of students participating in CTE programs through integration. - Provide students with strong experience in, and understanding of, all aspects of an industry. - Ensure that students who participate in CTE programs are taught to the same coherent and rigorous content aligned with challenging academic standards as are taught to all other students. - Encourage CTE students at the secondary level to enroll in rigorous and challenging courses in core academic subjects. - 4) Comprehensive professional development (including initial teacher preparation) for CTE, academic, guidance and administrative personnel will be provided that promotes the integration of coherent and rigorous content aligned with challenging academic standards and relevant CTE (including curriculum development). - 5) A wide variety of stakeholders will be involved throughout the process in the development, implementation, and evaluation of CTE programs, and how such individuals and entities are informed about, and assisted in understanding the requirements of Perkins, including CTE programs of study. - 6) Assurances will be provided that programs are of such size, scope and quality to bring about improvement in the quality of CTE within their regions. - 7) Milestones will be measured to evaluate and continuously improve performance.

+8) Applicant will review CTE programs to identify and adopt strategies to overcome barriers that result in lower access or success for special populations, will provide programs that enable special populations to meet local performance levels, and will provide activities to prepare special populations for high-skill, high- wage or high-demand occupations that will lead to self-sufficiency.

 - 9) Applicant will ensure that individuals who are members of special populations will receive fair and equitable treatment including accessibility of facilities and services. - 10) Funds will be used to promote the creation of programs of study in nontraditional fields. - 11) Career guidance and academic counseling will be provided to CTE students, including linkages to future education and training opportunities. - 12) Efforts will improve the recruitment and retention of CTE teachers, faculty, and career guidance and academic counselors, including underrepresented groups; and will foster the transition for teachers from business and industry. - 13) In addition to the twelve items above, the Application must also provide a description of how the activities in the local plan will meet the goals of Closing the Gaps by 2015.
+Please include in the plan a description of how the Applicant will spend at least 15 percent of allocation to meet the goals of Closing the Gaps by 2015 for Closing the Gaps in Success.